mnads/Nano/README.md

 # Udacity Nanodegree Data Analyst
-See folder for each assignment
+Best to use nbviewer for the python notebook.